 The amount of folate you need depends on your age, but most adults can rely on the Daily Value (DV) to find out how much folate to consume.
 The Daily Values (DV) are reference amounts (in grams, milligrams, or micrograms) of nutrients to consume or not to exceed each day.
 For folate, the DV is 400 micrograms (mcg) of dietary folate equivalents (DFE).
 However, individuals who are pregnant should consume 600 mcg DFE daily, and individuals who are breastfeeding should consume 500 mcg DFE daily.

 Why is folate especially important for individuals who can become pregnant?

 Folate is important for lowering the risk of serious problems that occur during pregnancy that can affect the baby’s brain (anencephaly) and spine (spina bifida).
 Therefore, all individuals who could become pregnant should consume 400 mcg of folic acid daily either from fortified foods (such as enriched breads, flours, pastas, rice, cornmeal, corn masa flour, and certain breakfast cereals), dietary supplements, or a combination of the two, in addition to the folate they get from following a healthy eating pattern.

-How will folate be listed on the new Nutrition Facts label and Supplement Facts label?
+How is folate listed on the Nutrition Facts label and Supplement Facts label?

-The mcg DFE is the unit of measure for folate on the new Nutrition Facts or Supplement Facts label.
+The mcg DFE is the unit of measure for folate on the Nutrition Facts and Supplement Facts label.
 The measure of mcg DFE is used because the body has an easier time absorbing folic acid than folate.